LRD spectral analysis of multifractional functional time series on manifolds: Simulation study

-The functional spherical values at different times of the generated multifractionally integrated SPHAR(3) process are displayed for $M=10$ under compact LRD operator in Figure \ref{sphar3}.
+The functional spherical values at different times of the generated multifractionally integrated SPHAR(3) process are displayed for $M=10$ under decreasing eigenvalue sequence of the LRD operator in Figure \ref{sphar3}.
 As commented, the remaining special cases are plotted in Section 3 of the Supplementary Material.
 Additionally, generations under LRD operator with eigenvalues vanishing for $n\geq n_{0}=16,$ i.e., the LRD--SRD case, is showed in Section 3.1 of the Supplementary Material for multifractionally integrated SPHARMA(1,1) process.

-It can be observed in all generations, displayed on a spherical angular neighborhood of the selected pole (see Figure \ref{pole}), that persistent in time of the local spherical behavior is stronger when LRD operator is noncompact, due to the highest positive magnitudes of its eigenvalues are attained at large $n,$ while, in the compact LRD operator case, the eigenvalues are very close to zero at large $n.$ One can also observe a symmetry in the evolution in time of the spherical patterns, under compact and noncompact LRD operator scenarios and spatial spherical SRD.
+It can be observed in all generations, displayed on a spherical angular neighborhood of the selected pole (see Figure \ref{pole}), that persistent in time of the local spherical behavior is stronger when a positive bounded non--decreasing sequence of eigenvalues of LRD operator is considered, since the highest positive eigenvalues are displayed at high discrete Legendre frequencies.
+For decreasing eigenvalue sequence of the LRD operator, the opposite LRD effect is observed through spherical scales.
+One can also observe a symmetry in the evolution in time of the spherical patterns, under both, decreasing and increasing LRD operator eigenvalue sequences, when spatial spherical SRD is observed.
 An increasing level of local linear correlation in space at intermediate times is displayed when autoregression of order $3$ is considered.